nixworks/public/news/2010/06/18/README.md

 Palestinian president urges George Mitchell to press Israel to lift its blockade on Gaza.

 ### [International Monetary Fund (IMF) head Dominique Strauss-Kahn meets with Prime Minister of Spain Jose Luis Rodriguez Zapatero in Madrid. ](/news/2010/06/18/international-monetary-fund-imf-head-dominique-strauss-kahn-meets-with-prime-minister-of-spain-josa-c-luis-rodraguez-zapatero-in-madrid.md)
-_Context: Dominique Strauss-Kahn, International Monetary Fund, Jose Luis Rodriguez Zapatero, Madrid, Prime Minister_
+_Context: Dominique Strauss-Kahn, International Monetary Fund, Jose Luis Rodriguez Zapatero, Madrid, Spanish Prime Minister_

 ### [President of Sri Lanka Mahinda Rajapaksa responds in a speech at a commemorative military pageant to critics of the army who say human rights abuses were committed against civilians during the 2009 defeat of the Liberation Tigers of Tamil Eelam rebels. ](/news/2010/06/18/president-of-sri-lanka-mahinda-rajapaksa-responds-in-a-speech-at-a-commemorative-military-pageant-to-critics-of-the-army-who-say-human-right.md)
 _Context: LTTE, Mahinda Rajapaksa, President of Sri Lanka_